 “Photography is this great international language because you don’t have to say a lot.
 You can show it.
 And hopefully that builds understanding in a way that wasn’t accessible before,” Forsberg said.

 Nebraska water managers agree the photos are a useful way to illustrate hard data they’re collecting.
-It’s one thing to read a stream gauge statistic—another to watch, compressed into two minutes, the river fill its banks in a matter of hours.
+It’s one thing to read a stream gauge statistic—another to watch the river fill its banks in a matter of hours, compressed into two minutes.
 Forsberg said he hopes the project brings the region’s dependence on the watershed home to people.

 “The bottom line is we have this whole ecological infrastructure that underpins everything else that we do, and it’s all driven by water.
 And we have to take care of it,” Forsberg said.